-While it’s tough to recognize alcoholism in others, it may be even tougher to identity it within yourself.
-Before you can begin the necessary treatment, you need to answer the question, “Am I an alcoholic?”
+While it’s tough to recognize alcoholism in others, it may be even tougher to identify it within yourself.
+Before you can begin the necessary alcohol rehab treatment in Springfield, OR, you need to answer the question, “Am I an alcoholic?”
 Only when you determine the answer will you be ready to get the help you need for addiction.

 Is it Difficult to Abstain from Alcohol?